 Bullying and violence should never be tolerated.
-You have a right to get help if you’ve been the victim of bullying or violence at school.
-But if you’re the bully or are being violent, your behaviour can have serious consequences.
+Students have a right to get help if they are the victim of bullying or violence at school.
+There can also be serious consequences for those doing the bullying.

 - repeated actions or words

 - the behaviour excludes or hurts the victim and makes the victim feel powerless

 - the bully has power over the victim

 Behaviour that includes these elements is bullying even if the bully does not intend to cause harm.